Kansas City Chiefs at full strength headed into Super Bowl Sunday

 Wide receiver Kadarius Toney, who suffered an ankle injury in the AFC Championship, also said he is ready to go.

-Chiefs wide receiver Travis Kelce hasn’t mentioned a back spasm issue since it nearly prevented him from playing in the AFC Championship game.
+Chiefs tight end Travis Kelce hasn’t mentioned a back spasm issue since it nearly prevented him from playing in the AFC Championship game.

 The Chiefs placed wide receiver Mecole Hardman on injured reserve after he re-aggravated a pelvis injury during the AFC Championship, so he will not play.